Follow us on social

 But where Trump might scare away a cautious population is with impulsive comments in which he says the U.S. could “run” Venezuela for years.
 “What makes Venezuela more serious on certain levels is that this is not a one-and-done,” Zunes said.

-It remains to be seen whether Trump successfully made intervention great again and cured the American public of their “Iraq syndrome,” or if a years-long foreign commitment will be too much for an American public warily coming back around to interventionism.
+It remains to be seen whether Trump successfully made intervention great again and cured the American public of its “Iraq syndrome,” or if a years-long foreign commitment will be too much for an American public warily coming back around to interventionism.

 Top photo credit: 506th Expeditionary Security Forces Squadron, paints names Nov.
 25, 2009, on Kirkuk's memorial wall, located at the Leroy Webster DV pad on base.
 The memorial wall holds the names of all the servicemembers who lost their lives during Operation Iraqi Freedom since the start of the campaign in 2003.
 (Courtesy Photo | Airman 1st Class Tanja Kambel)